unisteven/scala-learning-project/README.md

   }
 }
 ```
-Opposite to Java it seems scala writes down the notion with less syntax.
+Opposite to Java it seems you need less syntax in scala to achieve the same functionality.
 To start you'de first have to define an Object or class.
-Withing that Object you can house your functions.
+Within that Object you can house your functions.
 Functions are defined by the `def` syntax followed by the name and parameters.
 System functions can be called directly without specifying syntax like `System.*.`.
-I really like the shorter way of writing these down reducing the amount of syntax needed to read.
+I really like the shorter way of writing these down reducing the amount of syntax needed.

 ##Returning values in functions
 After fiddling with scala for a bit I have found out that scala has a unique way of returning values in functions.